 - 1. Open the adjustable blade guide arm 1/2" (13 mm) from full open. - 2.
 Clip the alignment tool on the blade.
+See FIG. 7-4. - 3.
 Position the tool close to the outer blade guide assembly.

 Be sure the tool does not rest on a tooth or burr, and is lying flat against the bottom of the blade.

-- 3. Move the carriage so that the front end of the tool is positioned above the bed rail.
-Measure the distance from the bed rail to the bottom edge of the tool. - 4.
-Move the carriage so that the back end of the tool is positioned above the bed rail.
-Measure the distance from the bed rail to the bottom edge of the tool. - 5.
-If the measurement from the tool to the bed rail is not equal within 1/32" (.75 mm), adjust the vertical tilt of the outer blade guide roller. - 6.
-Loosen one set screw at the side of the blade guide assembly.

-See Figure 8-5.
-Loosen the jam nuts on the top and bottom vertical tilt adjustment screws.
+4. Move the carriage so that the front end of the tool is positioned above the bed rail.
+Measure the distance from the bed rail to the bottom edge of the tool.

+- Move the carriage so that the back end of the tool is positioned above the bed rail.
+Measure the distance from the bed rail to the bottom edge of the tool. - If the measurement from the tool to the bed rail is not equal within 1/32" (.75 mm), adjust the vertical tilt of the outer blade guide roller. - Loosen one set screw at the side of the blade guide assembly.
+See FIG. 7-5. - Loosen the jam nuts on the top and bottom vertical tilt adjustment screws. - 1).
 To tilt the roller up, loosen the bottom screw and tighten top screw.
-To tilt the roller down, loosen the top screw and tighten the bottom screw.
+Reverse this to tilt down.
 Tighten the jam nuts and recheck the tilt of the blade.

-7. Move the blade guide alignment tool close to the inner blade guide roller assembly and repeat the above steps.
+Move the blade guide alignment tool close to the inner blade guide roller assembly and repeat the above steps.
 Adjust the vertical tilt of the inner blade guide if necessary.